 - What does my Michigan Bar Exam score report mean?
 This post gives you a general idea of what to look for.
 You are also welcome to email us your score report (firstname.lastname@example.org) and we will dissect it for you!

 - Should I take Barbri twice?
 (Hint: don’t do the exact same thing twice and expect a different result!)

 - How do I tell my boss I failed the bar exam?
 Here is a guide on what to say and not say.

 What was the percentage of people that passed the July 2021 Michigan Bar Exam?

 It appears the pass rate is about 60%.

 We offer the following products and services:

-- COVID-19 SALE: Due to the pandemic, we are offering discounted rates on our On Demand and Premium Bar Exam Courses.
-Place your $99.99 deposit and lock in your $999.99 pricing for our On Demand Course.
-If you are interested in our Premium course, place your $499.99 deposit and lock in your $3499.99 pricing.
+- On Demand and On Demand Plus Bar Exam Courses: Place your $99.99 deposit and lock in your $999.99 pricing for our On Demand Course.
+If you are interested in our Premium course, place your $499.99 deposit and lock in your $3,499.99 pricing.

 - A Michigan Bar Exam seminar for those looking for an overview of the highly tested areas of the Michigan Bar Exam and our predictions.